 The word ‘busy’ is easily the most overused in the English language.
 We’re too busy to stop for lunch, too busy to sit in traffic for an hour on our commute home, or too busy to head to the gym after work.
-While this ‘busyness’ is often unavoidable, it comes at a cost – our physical, mental and emotional health.
+While this ‘busyness’ is often unavoidable, its not always the right direction for ourselves, it comes at a cost – our physical, mental and emotional health.

-But, making these simple changes in your night-time routine could offer great benefits to your overall wellbeing.
+None of us are prone to the media style of relaxation, a bubble bath with classical music are at times what we need (lets be honest movies hype it a bit).
+But, making these changes in your night-time routine offer the simplest way to your overall wellbeing.
 From spending some quiet time alone to shutting down your emails, here’s our top five tips to create more zen moments in your busy lifestyle.

 1. Make ‘me’ time, tea time

 There’s a reason why people who are in shock are offered a cup of tea.
 The soothing properties of certain blends of tea promise to detoxify, destress, and rebalance the body, all while offering a physical incarnation of that ‘warm fuzzy feeling’.
 Our favourite post-work blend?
 Chamomile relaxes the muscles and nervous system, while soothing the mind and emotions.
 Best enjoyed right before bed.

 Sure, it’s hard to tear yourself away from your screen for more than five minutes without the persistent ‘ding’ of yet another email to respond to, but you’ll find that spending the night sans technology is easier than you may think.
 Make a dedicated effort to switch off at a certain time each night, and only start it up again when you’ve started your day in a relaxed fashion.
 Those emails or that Instagram post can wait.